SCOPE OF THIS CHAPTER

 At the strategy discussion/meeting the police officers should share current and historical information with other services where it is necessary to do so to ensure the protection of a child.
-Working Together to Safeguard Children states that: The police should assist other agencies to carry out their responsibilities where there are concerns about the child's welfare, whether or not a crime has been committed.
+Working Together to Safeguard Children requires that the police will assist other agencies to carry out their responsibilities where there are concerns about the child's welfare, whether or not a crime has been committed.
 If a crime has been committed, the police should be informed by the local authority children's Social Care.

-The LSCB's Local protocol for single agency and joint agency Section 47 Enquiries should be followed.
+The Safeguarding Partnerships Local protocol for single agency and joint agency Section 47 Enquiries should be followed.

 7. Involving Children, Parents and Other Significant Family Members

 Children who are the subject of Section 47 Enquiries should always be seen and communicated with alone by the social worker.
 In addition, all children within the household must be directly communicated with during Section 47 Enquiries by either the police or Children's Social Care or both agencies, so as to enable an assessment of their safety to be made.

 The children, who are the focus of concern, must be seen alone, subject to their age and willingness, preferably with parental permission.